Article I Definitions

 IV.
 7th week of the Spring Semester: all candidates must attend one of the Elections Rules Meetings sponsored by the Elections Board and Student Government Association held for two consecutive days.
 Candidates will be notified by the Dean of Students if they are ineligible to run (see Article II for eligibility requirements).

-V. 8th week of the Spring Semester: students may begin campaigning and posting materials.
+V. At 8am of the first day of classes returning from Spring Break: students may begin campaigning and posting materials.

 VI.
 12th week of the Spring Semester: the adviser of the Elections Board or designee shall open polls for two consecutive days for the student body to elect, from among those certified candidates, their representatives in the Student Government Association.